temporalio/proposals/typescript/schedules.md

   /**
    * Is currently paused.
    *
    * @default false
    */
   paused: boolean;

-  /** Whether the number of Actions to take is limited. */
-  actionsAreLimited: boolean;

   /**
-   * Limit the number of Actions to take.
+   * The Actions remaining in this Schedule.
+Once this number hits `0`, no further Actions are taken (unless {@link
+   * ScheduleHandle.trigger} is called).
    *
-   * This number is decremented after each Action is taken, and Actions are not
-   * taken when the number is `0` (unless {@link ScheduleHandle.trigger} is called).
-   *
-   * @default unlimited
+   * @default undefined (unlimited)
    */
-  remainingActions?: NonNegativeInteger;
+  remainingActions?: number;
-}

-export interface ScheduleListPage {
-  schedules: Schedule[];

   /**
-   * Token to use to when calling {@link ScheduleClient.listByPage}.
+   * Create a {@link ScheduleOptions} object based on this `ScheduleDescription` to use with {@link ScheduleClient.create}.
-   *
-   * If `undefined`, there are no more Schedules.
    */
-  nextPageToken?: string;
+  copyOptions<Action extends ScheduleActionType>(overrides: ScheduleOptionsOverrides<Action>): ScheduleOptions;
 }

-export type WorkflowExecution = Required<temporal.api.common.v1.IWorkflowExecution>;

-export interface ScheduleInfo {
-  /** Number of Actions taken so far. */
-  numActionsTaken: number;
-  // TODO or numberOfActionsTaken etc?

-  /** Number of times a scheduled Action was skipped due to missing the catchup window. */
-  numActionsMissedCatchupWindow: number;

-  /** Number of Actions skipped due to overlap. */
-  numActionsSkippedOverlap: number;

 /**
-   * Currently-running workflows started by this schedule.
-(There might be
-   * more than one if the overlap policy allows overlaps.)
-   * Note that the run_ids in here are the original execution run ids as
-   * started by the schedule.
-If the workflows retried, did continue-as-new,
-   * or were reset, they might still be running but with a different run_id.
+ * Make all properties optional.
+ *
+ * If original Schedule is deleted, okay to use same `id`.
  */
-  runningWorkflows: WorkflowExecution[];
+export type ScheduleOptionsOverrides<Action> = Partial<ScheduleOptions<Action>>

+export interface WorkflowExecutionWithFirstExecutionRunId {
+  workflowId: string;

   /**
-   * Most recent 10 Actions started (including manual triggers).
-   *
-   * Sorted from older start time to newer.
+   * The Run Id of the original execution that was started by the Schedule.
+If the Workflow retried, did
+   * Continue-As-New, or was Reset, the following runs would have different Run Ids.
    */
-  recentActions: ScheduleAction[];

-  /** Next 10 scheduled Action times */
-  nextActionTimes: Date[];

-  createdAt: Date;
-  lastUpdatedAt: Date;

-  isValid: boolean;

-  /** Error for invalid schedule.
-If this is present, no actions will be taken. */ invalidScheduleError?: string;
-};
+  firstExecutionRunId: string;
+}

 export interface ScheduleAction {
   /** Time that the Action was scheduled for, including jitter. */